martymcflywa/ecu/year_2/sem_1/CSG1102_operating_systems/0b_a1_annotated_bibliography_[28AUG15_0900]/dev/research/notes/notes.md

 					- Scans a given number of pages per second
 						- Number of pages per second increases as free page pool decreases until reaches maximum value
 		- Cost of algorithm controlled by max scan rate

+#### Denning, P. J. (1967).
+The Working Set Model for Program Behavior.
+In SOSP ’67 Proceedings of the first ACM symposium on Operating System Principles (pp. 15.1–15.12).
+New York: ACM.

+- Landmark paper
+	- According to google scholar, cited 1076 times
+- Introduces the concept of the working set model
+	- Provides the ability to determine what information is being used by a program during execution
+- At the time, the user and the compiler were commonly proposed to be used as input for dynamic memory allocation
+	- Denning claims that neither sources are adequate.
+He argues that the user cannot possibly provide reliable estimates of memory requirements of his or her program.
+Additionally, due to the nature of modularised programming, the compiler may not be able to decide which modules are required until run time, and therefore not be able to approximate appropriately.
+	- Denning therefore proposes a new method to monitor behaviours of programs, and allocate resources based on observations